KristianKermedchiev/Softuni-JavaScript/README.md

 Softuni courses and homeworks.

+In this repository I will upload my homeworks from Softuni's courses.

 Softuni JavaScript Fundamentals Module - 16MAY2022 - 7AUG2022.

-In this course we covered the following topics:

-- Basic Syntax, Conditional Statements and Loops

-- Data Types and Variables

-- Arrays

-- Functions

-- Arrays Advanced

-- Objects and Classes

-- Associative Arrays

-- Text Processing

-- Regular Expressions
+Softuni HTML & CSS mini course - 18AUG2022 - 23AUG2022.

-More information about each topic will be present in its respective folder.
+More information about each topic course will be present in its respective folder.